vojay-dev/vojay-dev.github.io/_posts/2024-04-14-gemini-movie-detectives.md

 toc: true
 ---

-Within this article, I would like to share some of the basics to create a LLM-driven web-application, using various technologies, such as: Python, [FastAPI](https://fastapi.tiangolo.com/){:target="_blank"}, [Pydantic](https://docs.pydantic.dev/latest/){:target="_blank"}, [VertexAI](https://cloud.google.com/vertex-ai){:target="_blank"} and more.
+Within this article, I share some of the basics to create a LLM-driven web-application, using various technologies, such as: Python, [FastAPI](https://fastapi.tiangolo.com/){:target="_blank"}, [Pydantic](https://docs.pydantic.dev/latest/){:target="_blank"}, [VertexAI](https://cloud.google.com/vertex-ai){:target="_blank"} and more.
 You will learn how to create such a project from the very beginning and get an overview of the underlying concepts, including **Retrieval-Augmented Generation** (RAG).

-The best way to share this knowledge is by a practical example.
-And therefore, I will use my project Gemini Movie Detectives to cover the various aspects.
+The best way to share this knowledge is through a practical example.
+Hence, I'll use my project **Gemini Movie Detectives** to cover the various aspects.
 The project was created as part of the [Google AI Hackathon 2024](https://googleai.devpost.com/){:target="_blank"}, which is still running while I am writing this.

 ![Gemini Movie Detectives]({{site.baseurl}}/images/blog/2024-04-14-09.png)